 The beer is cheap and the owner is as Viennese as a Sachertorte, gruff and friendly, with a heart of gold.
 The place is often sparsely populated on the weekdays and is perfect for a game of chess and a beer after work, which is how I was introduced to the place.

 Somewhat surprisingly, the place can get extremely crowded on the weekend evenings, so plan accordingly.
-It seems that Vienna knows how to appreciate a good board game with their Saturday nights.
+It seems that the Vienna crowds know how to appreciate a good board game with their Saturday nights.
 You can now count me amongst them.